DrK-Lo/lotterhoslabprotocols/collectsampdna.md

 ### Tips for EtOH

 Regular grade 95% ethanol works well for DNA preservation.
 Make sure the EtOH can permeate the tissues.

-### Tips for RNAlater

-We have flash frozen samples in RNAlater and successfully extracted high quality DNA using the [Qiagen kit](https://github.com/DrK-Lo/lab-wiki/wiki/3-DNA-extraction-Qiagen)